na-na-hi/renget/archive/d6rdp.md

 ###Leader Description
 Kiryu Coco was well known for her fiery and boisterous personality.
 She would often wake her subjects with a rousing call of “Good morning motherfuckers!”, and was particularly fond of rowdy behavior.
 Coco was not afraid to use force or example in order to corral behavior from her subjects.
 This was how she was able to successfully unify the clans as well as tame (to an extent and often with violence) the dragons.

 The morose mood that gripped her in her final years as ruler did not significantly nullify this personality of hers.
 Her behavior often led to ire from puritans, who proclaimed she was not behaving as a goddess should.
-Coco’s typical response included a raised middle digit and a thwack from her meaty tail.
+Coco’s typical response included a raised middle digit and a thwack from her meaty tail, or, if she was in the mood, simply eating them.

 In the early days before the printing press was widely available in the Khanate, Coco would often deliver the news to her subjects herself.
 The first television station was her morning AsaCoco news, famous for its quirkiness and troublingly not safe for work content.
 Coco was famous for not giving a damn what others thought of her, though privately it was rumored she was more sensitive than she seemed.